Enhancing LGBTQ+ resource access and community connections

 Homepage UI Ideations

-This project was my first time working with a design team to create some thing tangible, and I learned a lot from working with fellow designers, engineers, and project manager.
+This was my first time collaborating with a design team to create something tangible, learning from designers, engineers, and a project manager.

-Because I was designing for a community that I am personally not a part of, I made it of the upmost importance to do a lot of research to understand as best I could the pain points of the LGBTQ+ community.
-We made sure not to treat this community as a monolith, but rather as one filled with diverse groups of people with their own identities.
+Designing for a community I’m not part of, I prioritized research to understand the diverse needs of the LGBTQ+ community.
+We made sure not to treat this community as a monolith, but rather as one filled with diverse groups of people with their own identities ♡︎

 THANKS FOR VISITING!